donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Here is my web.config for Orchard 1.9.1 and it Orchard changed alot in 1.10, if using 1.10 check changes carefully.
 I comment in and on soon.

-Leveraging prefetch cache and Vary policys, and caching on .XML.
+Leveraging prefetch cache and Vary policys, and caching on XML.

 ```html
   <httpHandlers>